 These programs increase a student’s fluency in the language studied or deepens their understanding of the English language.
 Additionally, the foreign language majors and minors provide a broad understanding of the literature and the culture studied.

 In conjunction with another area of specialization, the competence gained in the study of a modern language will prepare students for careers in fields such as the health sciences, international business and commerce, law and communications and international relations.

 - Work in the Modern Language Resource Center as part of the elementary and intermediate language courses.
 This is designed to teach and test listening comprehension and speaking skills.

-- Travel to Costa Rica (Spanish) and Laval University (French) through our Study Abroad program
+- Travel to Costa Rica and Chile (Spanish).

 A degree in languages prepares you for a career in: